openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 solution implemented by the [Nokia CPU Pooler for Kubernetes](https://github.com/nokia/CPU-Pooler).

 This approach has several drawbacks:
-* It requires all containers using the new CPU pool(s) to be annotated, which is going to be painful for users, especially when running third party components (e.g. operators).
+* It requires all containers using the new CPU pool(s) to be annotated, which is going to be painful for users when running their own workloads or when running third party components (e.g. operators).
 * Containers using the new CPU pool(s) will no longer have `cpu` requests, which breaks the existing QoS calculations (see above for implications).
 * Since the new CPU pools are no longer managed by kubelet and CPU Manager, we lose existing features like